 Low-productivity agricultural practices and lack of access to markets are also affecting the food security of the vast majority of rural Zimbabweans, whose livelihoods depend on own production.
 Undernutrition rates are high, especially in rural districts where diets lack diversity – maize being the main staple – and are poor in essential nutrients.

 A Zero Hunger Strategic Review of the food security situation carried out in 2015 highlighted the root causes of hunger, the gaps in support, and the areas where WFP could add value.
-Following recommendations from the Review, WFP will sharpen its focus on supporting longer-term national social protection and resilience-building to achieve Zero Hunger, while also maintaining its humanitarian assistance.
+Following recommendations from the Review, WFP is sharpening its focus on supporting longer-term national social protection and resilience-building to achieve Zero Hunger, while also maintaining its humanitarian assistance.

 In Zimbabwe, the World Food Programme (WFP) is supporting the Government to address the root causes of vulnerability through activities that strengthen safety nets and build resilience, while also providing life-saving humanitarian assistance to the most vulnerable people, including refugees, during severe seasonal shocks.